 Selective Laser Sintering (SLS) is an additive manufacturing technology.
-This process uses high power laser fuse small particle of plastic, metal, ceramic, and glass powder directly from computer-aided design (CAD) data into a three dimensional shape.
+This process uses high power laser to fuse small particles of plastic, metal, ceramic, and glass powder directly from computer-aided design (CAD) data into a three dimensional shape.

-As each cross-section is scanned, the powder bed is lowered by one layer thickness, scanning and sintering one layer at a time until de build is complete.
+As each cross-section is scanned, the powder bed is lowered by one layer thickness, scanning and sintering one layer at a time until the build is complete.

 - High accuracy